imjuststeve/app-archivist-nodejs/README.md

 - `xyonetwork/app-archivist:latest` Run the latest archivist image from docker-hub.

-## Install
+## Running Locally

-If you want to run the archivist locally, follow these steps:
+If you want to run the archivist locally, follow these steps to install:

 Before downloading the application, there are number of System requirements that will need to be satisfied.